 Because users are likely to switch among applications frequently, you should make every effort to cut launch time to a minimum, and you should design a launch image that downplays the experience rather than drawing attention to it.
-Generally, design a launch image that is identical to the first screen of the application.

 - An “application entry experience,” such as a splash screen

 - An About window

 - Branding elements, unless they are a static part of your application’s first screen